cscart/docs/en/cscart_addons/addons/json-ld-for-seo/index.rst

     If you detect no elements, please `contact us <https://www.simtechdev.com/quote.html>`_ for help.

 ------------------------------------------------------------------------
-Advantages of the JSON-LD for SEO add-on over the standard functionality
+Advantages of the JSON-LD add-on over the standard functionality
 ------------------------------------------------------------------------

     The add-on overrides the JSON data added by the default SEO add-on, adds additional types of properties and functions.